A quiver invariant theoretic approach to Radial Isotropy and Paulsen's Problem for matrix frames: Quiver Radial Isotropy and -critical quiver representations

 \begin{prop} (see \cite[Proposition 14 and Remark 15]{ChiDer-2019}) Let $\sigma \in \ZZ^{Q_0}$ be a weight such that $V \in \rep(Q, \dd)$ is $\sigma$-semi-stable.
 Then the following statements are equivalent: \begin{enumerate} \item $V$ is $\sigma$-polystable;

 \item the $\GL(\dd)_{\sigma}$-orbit of $V$ is closed in $\rep(Q,\dd)$;

 \item $V$ can be put in $\sigma$-critical position. \end{enumerate} \end{prop}

 Recall that a representation $V$ is said to be locally semi-simple if there exists a weight $\sigma_0 \in \ZZ^{Q}$ such that $V$ is a $\sigma_0$-polystable representation.
+For a rational convex polyhedral cone $C$, we denote its relative interior by $\rel(C)$.

 Our next result, which plays a key role in the proof of Theorem \ref{RIF-thm-1}, can be viewed as a far reaching generalization of Barthe's theorem on vectors in radial isotropic position.

 \begin{theorem}[\textbf{Quiver Radial Isotropy}] Assume that $V \in \rep(Q, \dd)$ is a locally semi-simple representation and let $\sigma \in \ZZ^{Q_0}$ be a weight of $Q$.
 Then the following statements are equivalent \begin{enumerate} \item $\sigma \in \rel(\Omega(V))$;